 ACSR exams vary in the number of questions and the time you have to complete the each exam.
 The number of questions ranges from 25 to 50 objective questions, and the exam length varies between 45 minutes and two hours.

-The ACSR Personal Lines track waives AAI 81B.
+Completing the ACSR Personal Lines track plus passing the ACSR 10 and ACSR 11 exams waives AAI 81B.

 The ACSR Commercial Lines track waives AAI 82A.